icirauqui/fine_tune_hf/README.md

-# Fine Tune HF LLMs
+# Fine Tune HuggingFace LLMs in CPU or GPU

 Fine tune Large Language Models in HuggingFace format.
 If you have models in different formats, you'll need to transform them to the HuggingFace's.